rawfalafel/darkforest/README.md

 # client
-remember to `npm install` in `./client` you should run `touch ./client/src/local_contract_addr.js` to create this gitignored file. this is a file that keeps the contract address of the DarkForestCore contract on your local blockchain.
+remember to `npm install` in `./client`

+you should run `touch ./client/src/local_contract_addr.js` to create this gitignored file. this is a file that keeps the contract address of the DarkForestCore contract on your local blockchain. `./local-deploy` will automatically write to this file.

 to interact with the webapp in browser, you need metamask. point metamask to `http://localhost:8545`, which is the port that `ganache-cli` defaults to when running the local blockchain.